Order of Saint Lazarus: Late medieval period

-The order quickly abandoned its military activities after the fall of Acre in 1291.
-As a result of that catastrophe, the leper hospital of St. Lazarus of Jerusalem disappeared, but its commanderies in Europe, together with their revenues, continued.
+The order quickly abandoned its military activities after the fall of Acre.
 In 1308, King Philip IV of France gave the order his temporal protection.

-In 1490, Pope Innocent VIII attempted to amalgamate the order with the Knights of St. John, including the handing-over to the Knights of the possessions of the Order.
-Although that was confirmed in 1505 by Pope Julius II, the Order of Saint Lazarus resisted the move, and the order of St. John never came into possession of the property, except in Germany.
-In France, the bull of suppression was ignored and French Grand Masters appointed.
-The order of Saint John pursued its claim to the French holdings but that was legally rejected by the Parlement of Paris in 1547.
+However, the order faced significant institutional challenges in the 15th century.
+In 1489 and 1490, Pope Innocent VIII attempted to merge the order and its land holdings with the Knights Hospitaller.
+This was resisted by the larger part of the jurisdictions of the Order of Saint Lazarus, including those in France, Southern Italy, Hungary, Switzerland, and England.
+The Knights Hospitaller only managed to appropriate the order's holdings in what is now Germany.

-In 1565, Pope Pius IV annulled the bulls of his predecessors and restored all possessions to the order so that he might give the grand magistry to a favorite, Giovanni de Castiglione.
-However, de Castiglione did not succeed in securing the devolution of the commanderies in France.
-By the end of the 16th century, the Order retained a significant presence only in France and Italy.
+Although the merger was confirmed in 1505 by Pope Julius II, the Order of Saint Lazarus continued to resist, and the Order of St. John never came into possession of the French property.
+This claim was legally rejected by the Parlement of Paris in 1547.
+In 1565, Pope Pius IV annulled the bulls of his predecessors and restored all possessions to the order, attempting to give the grand magistry to his favorite, Giovanni de Castiglione; however, Castiglione did not succeed in securing the commanderies in France.

 Continuations after 1572

 Royal House of Savoy

+With the death of Castiglione in 1572, Pope Gregory XIII united the Italian branch with the Order of Saint Maurice to form the Order of Saints Maurice and Lazarus.
+This order was linked in perpetuity with the House of Savoy, and the title of Grand Master became hereditary in that house.
+However, the merger excluded the order's holdings in the southern part of Italy, then part of the Spanish realm, which were transformed into ecclesiastical benefices.

 Emmanuel Philibert, Duke of Savoy (1528–1580), founder and first Grand Master of the amalgamated Order of Saints Maurice and Lazarus, recognised in 1572 by Pope Gregory XIII.

-With the death of the papal favorite, Castiglione, in 1572, the grand magistry of the order was rendered vacant and Pope Gregory XIII united the Italian branch with the Order of Saint Maurice to set up the Order of Saints Maurice and Lazarus.
-This order was then linked in perpetuity with the Crown of Savoy and thenceforth the title of its Grand Master was hereditary in that house.

-By the time of Pope Clement VIII the order had two houses, one at Turin, which was to contribute to combats on land, while the other, at Nice, had to provide galleys to fight the Turks at sea.
-But when thus reduced to the states of the Duke of Savoy, the order merely vegetated until the French Revolution, which suppressed it.
-In 1816 the King of Sardinia, Victor Emmanuel I, re-established the titles of Knight and Commander of Sts.
-Maurice and Lazarus, as simple decorations, accessible without conditions of birth to both civilians and military men.

-This became a national order of chivalry on the unification of Italy in 1861, but has been suppressed by law since the foundation of the Republic in 1946.
-Since 1951 the order has not been recognized officially by the Italian state.
-However, the House of Savoy in exile continued to bestow the order.
-Today, it is granted to persons eminent in the public service, science, art, letters, trade, and charitable works.
+By the time of Pope Clement VIII, the order had two houses: one at Turin for land combat and one at Nice to provide galleys to fight the Turks at sea.
+It became a national order of chivalry upon the Unification of Italy in 1861 but has been suppressed by law since the foundation of the Republic in 1946.
+Since 1951, the order has not been recognized officially by the Italian state, though the House of Savoy in exile continues to bestow it for eminence in public service, science, art, and charitable works.